Qbject/obsidian-canvas-link-optimizer/README.md

 - **Security Concerns**: Autoloading pages can inadvertently load malicious content, posing potential risks such as cryptocurrency mining or sandbox escape attempts.
 - **Visual Distractions**: The auto-loading of links can create flickering and other visual disturbances that interrupt your workflow and focus.
 - **Loading Delays**: Full page loads can be sluggish, particularly with a slow internet connection, leading to a less streamlined experience.
+- **Unexpected Autoplay**: Autoloaded pages, such as YouTube channel homepages, may contain autoplay content, which can be disruptive if audio begins playing unexpectedly while navigating the canvas.